buhrmi/buhrmi/README.md

 ## Hi there

-I'm buhrmi, freelancing web developer specializing in Svelte and Ruby on Rails.
-The image above is Da Nang, Vietnam.
-It's really awesome here.
+I'm buhrmi, freelancing web developer specializing in Svelte and Ruby on Rails, currently living in Da Nang, Vietnam.

 Here's a bunch of open source stuff:

 - **[ActiveState](https://github.com/buhrmi/activestate)**<br>
   ActiveState augments your ActionCable Channels with superpowers to update Svelte 5 state in real-time.

 - **[Inertia X](https://github.com/buhrmi/inertiax)**<br>
   Inertia X is a drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component.
 It makes it easy to create modals, sidebars, etc with Inertia.